 In 2021–22, water managers in the Intersecting Streams will support native fish and provide opportunities for them to breed and disperse into secure habitats.

-At the start of 2020–21, water is likely to be retained in Narran Lake as a result of inflows which began in March 2020.
-A priority for this system will be to ensure a sufficient vegetation condition and water level should further inflows trigger a colonial waterbird breeding event in spring 2020.
+With water likely to be retained in Narran Lake, a priority is to increase the duration of inundation of water-dependent vegetation to ensure adequate vegetation condition and water level should further inflows trigger a colonial waterbird breeding event.

-With drought in the northern basin potentially easing, critical environmental demands have reduced, particularly in relation to connectivity.
+With drought in the northern basin continuing to ease, critical environmental demands have reduced, particularly in relation to connectivity.

 Critical wetlands, such as the Narran Lakes, have seen replenishment after extended dry periods.